anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ### Building automation

-In building automation, a use case can be described by a detached building or the basement of a building equipped with sensor, actuators, and controllers connected, but with only limited or no connection to the centralized building management system.
-This limited connectivity may be during the installation time but also during operation time.
-During the installation in the basement, a service technician collects the necessary information from the basement network and provides them to the central building management system, e.g., using a laptop or even a mobile phone to transport the information.
-This information may comprise parameters and settings required in the operational phase of the sensors/actuators, like a certificate issued by the operator to authenticate against other components and services.
+In the building automation scenarios, a detached building or the basement of a building may be equipped with sensors, actuators, and controllers that are connected with each other in a local network but with only limited or no connectivity to a central building management system.
+This problem may occur during installation time but also during operation.
+In such a situation a service technician collects the necessary data and transfers it between the local network and the central building management system, e.g., using a laptop or a mobile phone.
+This data may comprise parameters and settings required in the operational phase of the sensors/actuators, like a component certificate issued by the operator to authenticate against other components and services.

-The collected information may be provided by a domain registrar already existing in the installation network.
+The collected data may be provided by a domain registrar already existing in the local network.
 In this case connectivity to the backend PKI may be facilitated by the service technician's laptop.
-Contrary, the information can also be collected from the pledges directly and provided to a domain registrar deployed in a different network.
-In this cases connectivity to the domain registrar may be facilitated by the service technician's laptop.
+Alternatively, the data can also be collected from the pledges directly and provided to a domain registrar deployed in a different network.
+In this case, connectivity to the domain registrar may also be facilitated by the service technician's laptop.

 ### Substation automation

-In electrical substation automation a control center typically hosts PKI services to issue certificates for Intelligent Electronic Devices (IED)s operated in a substation.
-Communication between the substation and control center is done through a proxy/gateway/DMZ, which terminates protocol flows.
+In electrical substation automation scenarios ,a control center typically hosts PKI services to issue certificates for Intelligent Electronic Devices (IEDs) operated in a substation.
+Communication between the substation and control center is performed through a proxy/gateway/DMZ, which terminates protocol flows.
 Note that {{NERC-CIP-005-5}} requires inspection of protocols at the boundary of a security perimeter (the substation in this case).
-In addition, security management in substation automation assumes central support of different enrollment protocols to facilitate the capabilities of IEDs from different vendors.
-The IEC standard IEC62351-9 {{IEC-62351-9}} specifies the mandatory support of two enrollment protocols, SCEP {{RFC8894}} and EST
+In addition, security management in substation automation assumes central support of several enrollment protocols in order to support the various capabilities of IEDs from different vendors.
+The IEC standard IEC62351-9 {{IEC-62351-9}} specifies mandatory support of two enrollment protocols: SCEP {{RFC8894}} and EST
 {{RFC7030}} for the infrastructure side, while the IED must only support one of the two.

 ### Electric vehicle charging infrastructure

-For the electric vehicle charging infrastructure protocols have been defined for the interaction between the electric vehicle and the charging point (e.g., ISO 15118-2 {{ISO-IEC-15118-2}}) as well as between the charging point and the charging point operator (e.g. OCPP {{OCPP}}).
+For electric vehicle charging infrastructure, protocols have been defined for the interaction between the electric vehicle and the charging point (e.g., ISO 15118-2 {{ISO-IEC-15118-2}}) as well as between the charging point and the charging point operator (e.g. OCPP {{OCPP}}).
 Depending on the authentication model, unilateral or mutual authentication is required.
-In both cases the charging point uses an X.509 certificate to authenticate itself in the context of a TLS connection between the electric vehicle and the charging point.
-The management of this certificate depends (beyond others) on the selected backend connectivity protocol.
+In both cases the charging point uses an X.509 certificate to authenticate itself for TLS connections between the electric vehicle and the charging point.
+The management of this certificate depends, among others, on the selected backend connectivity protocol.
-Specifically, in case of OCPP it is intended as single communication protocol between the charging point and the backend carrying all information to control the charging operations and maintain the charging point itself.
-This means that the certificate management is intended to be handled in-band of OCPP.
-This requires to be able to encapsulate the certificate management exchanges in a transport independent way.
-Authenticated self-containment will ease this by allowing the transport without a separate enrollment protocol.
-This provides a binding of the exchanges to the identity of the communicating endpoints.
+In the case of OCPP, this protocol is meant to be the only communication protocol between the charging point and the backend, carrying all information to control the charging operations and maintain the charging point itself.
+This means that the certificate management needs to be handled in-band of OCPP.
+This requires the ability to encapsulate the certificate management messages in a transport-independent way.
+Authenticated self-containment will support this by allowing the transport without a separate enrollment protocol, binding the messages to the identity of the communicating endpoints.

 ### Infrastructure isolation policy